 Top 10 Eating Tips to Help with Endometriosis

 - Eat to achieve and maintain healthy body weight.
 Excess body fat can lead to increased estrogen activity and inflammation, which may make endometriosis symptoms worse.
 If you are overweight, aim for a healthy weight loss of 1-2 lbs per week by a combination of healthy eating and physical activity.
-A great first step is to increase your vegetable intake at meals, which help to fill you up on less calories.
+A great first step is to increase your vegetable intake at meals, which help to fill you up on fewer calories.

 - Eat plenty of vegetables, especially leafy greens.
 Have at least 7 servings per day of vegetables by making at least one-half of your plate vegetables at lunch and dinner, and packing sliced veggies to snack on during the day.
 Leafy, green vegetables are high in B vitamins, which help the body and liver break down estrogens.
 One serving is equal to 1 cup raw or ½ cup cooked.

 - Increase your antioxidant intake.
 Antioxidants are compounds that protect the body against oxidative stress, which damages cells, alters cell function and the potential development of endometriosis.
 Consume 1-2 servings of berries and at least 1 serving of citrus fruit (think oranges or grapefruit) per day.
-In addition include foods high in vitamin C, such as red peppers, and vitamin E, such as almonds, sunflower seeds and avocado, to increase your antioxidant intake.
+In addition, include foods high in vitamin C, such as red peppers, and vitamin E, such as almonds, sunflower seeds and avocado, to increase your antioxidant intake.
 A good tip is to “eat the rainbow” and consume various colours of fruits and vegetables to ensure a variety of antioxidants in the diet.
 One serving of berries or fruit is equal to ½ cup.

 - Consume more sources of omega-3 fats.
 Omega-3 fats have anti-inflammatory properties that may control inflammation causing the progression of Endometriosis.
 Include at least 7oz/200 grams per week of fatty fish, such as wild salmon, tuna and halibut, as well as add walnuts as a snack and ground flax seeds to smoothies and meals will ensure adequate omega-3 fats.
 Consider supplementing with omega-3s if you don’t consume enough.